 This time was different, I felt it on a visceral level.
 I knew without a shadow of a doubt that I wasn’t going to relapse.
 The difference wasn’t courage or willpower.
 I unknowingly harmonized my mind body soul connection.

-So, I wanted to share with you how I got sober in hopes that you find the guru within yourself.
+So, I wanted to share with you how I got sober in hopes that you find the inspiration within yourself.
 Also, if I could only focus on a few things in sobriety, the following would be it.
-If you’re looking to simplify your recovery and don’t know where to begin, this is a good starting point.
+If you’re looking for a holistic approach to sobriety and don’t know where to begin, this is a good starting point.

 MIND